openshift/oc-mirror/v2/docs/operator-filtering-investigation.md

 When selecting bundles for mirroring, oc-mirror V2 will not attempt to figure out GVK or bundle dependencies, and will not add them to the mirroring set.
 It is respecting strictly the client's instructions.
 So the client will need to explicitly add dependant packages and their versions if needed.

-Regarding the way to determine the list of bundles included in the filtering. several solutions were studied, described below.
+Regarding the way to determine the list of bundles included in the filtering, several solutions were studied, described below.

 For a complete list of use cases that are accounted for, please see [below](#annex---acceptance-criteria-set-for-v2).

 :warning: In this document, we do not discuss if/how the catalog would be rebuilt with the filtered content.
-We are separating the two discussions, even though we are aware that according to the solution chosen here, the filtered FBC catalog might not be considered as valid from the standpoint of OLM, or might not allow an operator to be upgraded correctly with such a filtered FBC catalog.
+For more about rebuilding catalogs in oc-mirror v2, please refer to [catalog rebuild](./OCPSTRAT-1515.md)

 ### Solutions implemented

+TLDR;
-TLDR; From the following studied solutions, S1 and S4(partial) are implemented for oc-mirror V2.
+* Up to OCP 4.17 : From the following studied solutions, S1 and S4(partially by supporting filtering through selection of bundles) are implemented for oc-mirror V2.
+* Starting OCP 4.18: S1 and S4 are used by default.
+S4b is implemented behind feature flag `--alpha-ctlg-filter`: it uses an external catalog filtering library developped through joint efforts between the OLM and oc-mirror teams.

 The user can filter operators and bundles by operator names, channels, minVersion/maxVersion as in V1.
 They can also list specific bundles that they require for mirroring in the imageSetConfig.

-### S1 - SemVer (Selected Solution)
+### S1 - SemVer (Main solution for oc-mirror <=4.17)

 Most bundle versions are semver compatible.
 The bundles included in a channel can simply be sorted by version and any bundles that fall in the range selected in the ImageSetConfig are taken.